 While I prefer big, competitive races for a goal race, I like smaller local races.
 I can decide on race day if I want to run and have something to look forward to.
 If you find yourself not motivated to run, look for some smaller races that you can do!

 When you’re motivated to run, switch it up.
 This is good advice for burn out or just staying mentally motivated.
 A few ways to switch up your running:

 - A new distance

 - New routes or surfaces (trails, go on the roads, heck even zone out to the treadmill if you desire)

 - Run Your “route” backward.
 Yes, that makes for a whole new run.

-Whether that is a physical or mental reward, give yourself something to look forward too.
+Whether that is a physical or mental reward, give yourself something to look forward to.
 Someone I personally know puts a dollar in a jar every run they do.
+That would easily turn my not motivation to run into a big motivation to run.
 They end up buying new running shoes or gear with the money, which I think is fun!
-You don’t have to reward yourself with anything expensive or food related but if it’s something you look forward too, then it counts.
+You don’t have to reward yourself with anything expensive or food-related, but if it’s something you look forward to, then it counts.

 Questions for you: